-At two weeks pregnant, there is still no baby.
-At around day 14 of your menstrual cycle, which should be this week or early next, ovulation occurs.
+At two weeks pregnant, there is still no baby and technically, you're not yet pregnant.
+Pregnancy is measured in 40-weeks, and day one of your pregnancy begins on the first day of your last menstrual cycle, which should be this week or early next, when ovulation occurs.

 There are certain symptoms you can look out for to see if you're ovulating and certain advice you should follow such as upping your baby-making time.